Skip to main content

 An essential characteristic of "die Erweckung" was Christian activism expressed in various charitable works, such as the Berlin-based charity work by Baron von Kottwitz, or the Diakonie work founded by Fliedner.

-Here is a list of areas affected by the Erweckung: "Württemberg, Pomerania, Berlin, Siegerland, the Wuppertal region, Bremen, Hamburg, Minden-Ravensberg, Saxony, and Franconia."
+Here is a list of areas affected by the Erweckung: "Württemberg, Pomerania, Berlin, Siegerland, the Wuppertal region, Bremen, Hamburg, Minden-Ravensberg, Saxony, and Franconia (mainly what is now northern Bavaria)."

 Sources